a-polyudov/klin/README.md

 If multiple projects have been added to `settings.json` you can use Tab to change active project.

-Print task number (or paste it from the clipboard) and then press `Enter`.
-Jira task will be opened in new window.
+Type task number (or paste it from the clipboard) and then press `Enter`.
+Jira task will be opened in new tab.